 The Durham City-County Planning Department is the planning agency for the City and County of Durham.
 The department works with the community to develop long-range and special area plans containing policies to direct growth.
 Guided by the City’s Strategic Plan

-, the department helps to make Durham a great place to live, work and play by working to create a strong and diverse economy, thriving and livable neighborhoods.
+, the department helps to make Durham a great place to live, work, and play by working to create a strong and diverse economy, and thriving and livable neighborhoods.

 Planners develop policies addressing:

 • Land use

 • Historic resources